25 All Saints AvenueMaidenheadBerkshire, SL6 6ELTel: 01628 626131

 A fee will be charged for the validation of any documentation arising from non-NHS referrals (such as forms required by your insurance company).
 Please ask your doctor to discuss this with you when any referral is recommended or made.

 We are extremely limited in terms of what treatment we can offer to patients with dental problems.
 In nearly all instances our role will be limited to providing appropriate pain relief / analgesia if you cannot contact a dentist and we are unable to provide further dental treatment (eg anti-biotics) as this is outside of the expertise of a General Practitioner.
 Obviously, patients are more appropriately treated by suitably qualified professionals (ie Dentists).
-We would also urge patients to NOT attended A&E for the same reasons but to instead call NHS Direct on 08454647 who should be able to direct you.
+We would also urge patients to NOT attended A&E for the same reasons but to instead call NHS 111 on 111 who should be able to direct you.

 If you require any vaccinations relating to foreign travel you need to make an appointment with the practice nurse to discuss your travel arrangements.
 This will include which countries and areas within countries that you are visiting to determine what vaccinations are required.